INCF community blog

 Do you have a success story related to neuroinformatics, standardization, or FAIR and open neuroscience?
 Are you hiring for a job related to neuroinformatics?
 Did you attend one of our events and want to do a write-up?
 Let us know in this form!

-We are happy to announce that INCF has been accepted as a mentoring organization in Google Summer of Code 2024, for the 14th year running!
+We are happy to announce that INCF has been accepted to serve as a mentor organization in Google Summer of Code 2025 (GSoC) for the 15th year running!